-The school district must assign an individual to act as a surrogate for the parents for a child with a disability in foster care who is eligible to receive special education services.
-20 U.S.C. § 1415(b)(2)(A) and Tex.
-Educ.
-Code § 29.001(10).
+Under the Individuals with Disabilities Education Act (IDEA), if a "parent" cannot be identified or located the school district must assign an individual to act as a surrogate for the parents for a child with a disability in foster care who is eligible to receive special education services.
+20 U.S.C. § 1415(b)(2)(A).
 The school district has 30 days to appoint a surrogate parent upon realizing the need.
 20 U.S.C. § 1415(b)(2)(B).